alix-tz/phd/posts/004/index.md

 This might seem complicated, but if you are interested in going for a *cotutelle*, you must understand that my process is more complicated than it has to be.
 I could have made it simpler by staying 1 year in Paris, then 1 year in Montreal, then splitting the remaining year between Montreal and Paris.
 Or, had Inria been able to pay me for a longer period of time, I could have simply spent my second year in Montreal and the rest of the time in Paris.

 If you're still hanging in there, let's talk about immigration, housing and insurance... in the next post!

-EDIT: UdeM offers a very detailed roadmap on how to set up a *cotutelle*, it can be reached through this link: https://esp.umontreal.ca/fileadmin/esp/documents/Cotutelles/TableauRepere_cotutelleDeThese.pdf
+EDIT: UdeM offers a very detailed roadmap on how to set up a *cotutelle*, it can be reached through [this link](https://esp.umontreal.ca/fileadmin/esp/documents/Cotutelles/TableauRepere_cotutelleDeThese.pdf)!